 Change order of disconnection behavior

-In the software subscription licensing model, it is possible that you get more VPN clients connected than are allowed by your subscription.
-This can happen for example if your subscription is used on multiple Access Servers at the same time, and the total amount of VPN connections added up from these Access Servers exceed the subscription limit.
-If this happens, our licensing system will disconnect as many users as necessary to stay within that limit again.
-So if for example you have a subscription that allows 10 VPN connections, and you have 11 VPN connections established now, then the 11th VPN connection will be disconnected.
+In the software subscription licensing model it is possible to have more VPN clients connected than your subscription allows.
+For example, if your subscription is used on multiple Access Servers at the same time, and the total number of VPN connections across these Access Servers exceeds your subscription limit, our licensing system disconnects as many users as necessary to keep your subscription within the purchased limit.

-To set the behavior to disconnect most recent or newest VPN connections (default):
+To set the behavior to disconnect the most recent or newest VPN connections (default):

 ./sacli --key "subscription.enforcement_order" --value "newest" ConfigPut service openvpnas restart

-To set the behavior to disconnect oldest VPN connections:
+To set the behavior to disconnect the oldest VPN connections:

 ./sacli --key "subscription.enforcement_order" --value "oldest" ConfigPut service openvpnas restart